Dual nationality lets you hold citizenship and allegiance to more than one country, taking the concept of citizenship beyond borders.

 FAQs on Getting Dual Citizenship

-Dual citizenship is an extensive topic that may pose dozens of questions.
-If you did not find the answer to your questions above, check out some of the frequently asked questions our clients have asked us over the years.
+Dual citizenship covers many aspects and can raise numerous questions.
+If you haven’t found answers to your questions above, explore some frequently asked questions from our clients over the years.

 1. Who is eligible for dual citizenship in the U.S.?

 Anyone who meets the requirements for naturalization in the U.S. may apply to become a citizen.
-However, you should check with the Embassy or Consulate in your country of origin to determine whether you are allowed to have dual citizenship.
+However, you should check with the Embassy or Consulate in your country of origin to determine if you can have dual citizenship.

 You can apply for U.S. citizenship at any time, provided you meet the naturalization eligibility requirements.
 Typically, this happens after you have had your Green Card for three years (after marriage to a U.S. citizen) or for five years in any other case.